CH33ZED/cso18-recitation/r04/CSO_CHEAT_SHEET.md

 To prevent the repositories from corruption, I'll type the command `sync` in the virtualbox after every time I finish(even I just want to take a break) my work (recitation and/or labs).

 ### What I can not do?
-1. I'll never use `git add -a`.
+1. I'll never use `git add -a` and `git add *`.
 Instead, I should always specify what files I want to commit, e.g., `git add e1.c e2.c e3.c`.
 Using `git add -a` will result in future git conflicts.
 2. I'll never modify files through https://github.com.
 I'll use the website only to check my updates.

 ### Initialize recitation repository